Should I Prepare A Final Arrangements Document?

 If you decide you would rather donate your organs or body to medicine, you also can make these preferences known in your final arrangements document.
 If you donate your organs, you still will need to make arrangements for the final disposition of your body.
 If you donate your body to medicine, you should make alternative arrangements in case you are unable to be a donor at the time of your death.

 Whichever method you decide to use, it is important to discuss your wishes with your loved ones so they are not taken by surprise when they learn of them after your passing.
 This is especially important if you decide you want something some family members may be uncomfortable with, such as cremation or a green funeral.
-If your loved ones understand why you made the choices you did, they are less likely to challenge them or argue among one another later.
+If your loved ones understand why you made the choices you did, they are less likely to challenge them or argue with one another later.

 You also should discuss your options for documenting your final wishes with an experienced estate planning attorney.
 There may be certain requirements that have to be met under your state’s laws for your final arrangements document to be effective.
 Additionally, if you decide to include your final arrangements in a will, an estate planning attorney can include them for you, or if you do not have a will, draft a will for you.